ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 ###  Course Structure

 This course is intended to be taught 100% online, each module is self-pace, and each module must be completed to progress to the next one.
 Students are expected to make good progress; we have found students who fall behind often fail to successfully complete the class.
 The expected schedule is one module per week: we allow some flexibility in “due date.”

 There may be some bumps in the road as we refine the overall course structure.
 Material will be provided in the form of recorded videos, online tutorials, links to online resources, and discussion prompts.
 Each module will include a coding project or assignment, many of which will be graded automatically through Codio.
 Assignments may also include portions which will be graded manually via Canvas or other tools.

+Optional Recitation:  Wednesdays (except during Spring Break) in DUE 1117, from 1630 -1720 (4:30 PM to 5:20 PM) I will hold a TOTALLY OPTIONAL recitation designed to provide other examples, some additional material (not gradable) and answer questions.
+As a recitation, it is a reversed class, I will not be “teaching” the video lectures and reading materials, I will provide additional examples and pose additional questions (ungraded exercises) to help re-enforce learning.
+If no one has any questions and the material needs little supplementing, the recitation may not last very long (it can end early).

 ### Grading

-In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
 In this course, each assignment constitutes a portion of the final grade, as detailed below:

 * 60% - Codio Programming Projects
 * 20% - Codio Tutorials
 * 20% - Canvas Quizzes

 Up to 5% of the total grade in the class is available as extra credit.
-See the **Extra Credit - Bug Bounty** & **Extra Credit - Helping Hands** assignments for details.
+See the **Extra Credit - Bug Bounty** assignment for details.

 Letter grades will be assigned following the standard scale: